SummaryRead the full fact sheet

 Prevention of mouth ulcers

-- Brush your teeth very gently, taking care not to slip with the brush.
+- Brushing your teeth gently with a soft toothbrush, taking care not to slip with the brush.

 - Making sure that underlying medical conditions are well-controlled.